Contractors are not classified as employees, therefore the company they are contracting with cannot verify their employment or income.

-If you are a contractor (i.e. you receive a 1099 instead of a W2 form), your employer is generally unable to complete your employment or income verification when asked by a requester.
+If you are a contractor (i.e. you receive 1099 instead of a W2 form), your employer is generally unable to complete your employment or income verification when asked by a requester.

-If you are looking for a “soft” employment verification (i.e. from a future employer as part of a job application or a property owner as part of a rental application), you may be able to ask your current employer for a letter addressing your status as a contractor and the expected length of the contract.
+If you are looking for a “soft” employment verification (i.e. from a future employer as part of a job application or a property owner as a part of a rental application), you may be able to ask your current employer for a letter addressing your status as a contractor and the expected length of the contract.

 If you need a “hard” income or employment verification (i.e. as a part of a loan or mortgage application), you should first start by discussing with the requester your status as a contractor.
 The requester will still need to verify your income, however, which will require the release of your tax records from the IRS through their Income Verification Express Service (IVES).
 This process should be completed by the requester only after they receive your written consent.